encoderlee/python_sunswap/README.md

 check the USDT balance on the account

-monitor the price of SUN, if the price of cake is lower than 0.0054 USDT/SUN, buy 1 USDT of SUN.
+monitor the price of SUN, if the price of SUN is lower than 0.0054 USDT/SUN, buy 1 USDT of SUN.

 ### References